joaostavares/StudyProject/README.md

 A simple Spring Boot project of a simple banking api <br>

-Project done during the internship program, which tends to receive evolutions later <br>
+Project done for study, which tends to receive evolutions later <br>

 **Proposed activities:**<br>